Evansville, Indiana: Pollution

-In August 2018, the mayor of Evansville sent a letter to the Ohio River Valley Water Sanitation Commission (ORVWSO) opposing a proposal to eliminate pollution control standards for the Ohio River.
+In August 2018, the mayor of Evansville sent a letter to the Ohio River Valley Water Sanitation Commission (ORSANCO) opposing a proposal to eliminate pollution control standards for the Ohio River.
 Evansville is located downstream from the river's origin.
 Sources of pollution that affect water quality include agricultural runoff, raw sewage discharges from combined sewer overflows, and toxic chemicals released by companies with water pollution permits.
 The state of Indiana issues a fish consumption advisory for fish from the Ohio River based on PCB contamination.
 The recommended consumption limit for most fish, including carp, striped bass, and flathead catfish is no more than 8 oz per month, but for channel catfish, the recommendation drops to 8 oz every two months.

 Six very large coal-fired power plant complexes operate within 30 mi of Evansville: Indiana Michigan Power's Rockport Generating Station, near Rockport, Indiana; AES Indiana's Petersburg Generating Station near Petersburg; and Duke Energy's Gibson Generating Station near Mount Carmel.
 Evansville-based Vectren operates the other two: the A. B. Brown Generating Station, located just west of Evansville, and Warrick County Generating Station/F. B. Culley Generating Station complex, east of Newburgh, largely owned by Alcoa.
 In addition, another coal-fired power plant complex, the R.D.
 Green Station, operated by Touchstone Energy's Big Rivers Electric, exists 20 mi south of Evansville, near Sebree, Kentucky.
 The levels of fine particles in the air in Vanderburgh County were almost as high as in Manhattan, New York City.

 A large portion of the downtown and north side areas were declared contaminated by lead and arsenic because of factory dumping dating back to the Civil War.
 Contractors have been working for more than 20 years to dig up the lawns of residents to make them safe for children to play.
 About 18 in of contaminated dirt is dug up from each yard then dumped in a nearby landfill.
 The work has many more years to go.